Thalpe, South Coast, Sri Lanka

 During the season from October to April, swimming and surfing is possible just a few minutes' stroll down the beach, however it is worth being aware that swimming directly from the beach in front of the villa is not recommended.

 For those interested in water sports, the beaches of Unawatuna and Mirissa are ideal.
-Activities on offer include sailing, fishing, coastal cruises, river trips, sea kayaking, snorkeling, whale watching and boating.
+Activities on offer include sailing, fishing, coastal cruises, river trips, sea kayaking, snorkelling, whale watching and boating.
 Boating in nearby Koggala Lake, with its many tiny islands inhabited with several species of birds, is another wonderful experience.

-Guests can also organize cycling trips or visit the nearby turtle hatchery.
+Guests can also organise cycling trips or visit the nearby turtle hatchery.
 We recommend a visit to the historic 17th century Galle Fort, a UNESCO World Heritage Site with narrow streets lined with Dutch and British colonial era buildings which are still in use, sturdy ramparts looking out to sea, the lighthouse, and a growing collection of art galleries and several boutique hotels.

 The rooms are decorated with quirky artwork and furnished with king-sized four-poster beds.
 The en suite bathrooms have twin vanities and showers with hot water.
 Each master suite also has an outdoor shower.